jorgebucaran/hyperapp/docs/lifecycle-events.md

 ## onremove

 The [`onremove`](/docs/api.md#onremove) event is fired before the element is removed from the DOM.
-Use it for cleaning up resources like timers, creating slide/fade out animations, etc.
+Use it for cleaning up resources like timers, creating slide out animations, etc.

 ```jsx
 app({